semal/MAnormFast/README.md

 > if you has any question, you could contact us by email: gzhsss2@gmail.com

 **Input:**
-There are five input files needed, 2 peaks files and 2 reads files, and ouptut folder name:
+There are five input arguments needed, 2 peaks files and 2 reads files, and ouptut folder name:

     python MAnorm.py --p1 peak1 --r1 read1 --p2 peak2 --r2 read1 -o ouput_folder_name